Template

 Cancellation clause

 Even the very best video producers can overbook themselves.
-A cancellation clause is always a good idea to include for this reason, which will detail who’s responsible for finding a replacement video producer and if there’s any refunds or fees to be paid.
-This can also protect videographers and video producers from unreliable clients.
+A cancellation clause is always a good idea to include for this reason, which will detail who's responsible for finding a replacement video producer and if there's any refunds or fees to be paid.
+This can also protect a video producer from unreliable clients.

 Termination of contract